34 Powerful PPC Stats

 Google Adwords statistics show, however, that some industries perform better than others.
 The Arts & Entertainment and Travel & Tourism point to an almost excellent average CTR of around 9% which could be due to the fact that these industries have more customization qualities.
 Led by these data, marketers consider Google’s CTR above average which is why they use it as a way to generate leads.
 Even though the focus for many marketers has shifted towards social media, the way Google displays sponsored ads still proves more effective.

-19. Google ads statistics point to an average conversion rate of 3.17%.
+19. Google ads statistics point to an average conversion rate of 3.75% across all industries.

-And every year, the conversion rate increases.
-SearchEngineWatch’s stats for using PPC reveal that the greatest conversion rates on Google come from the Dating and Personal industry with 9.64%, Legal with 6.98%, and consumer services with a 6.64% conversion rate.
+The greatest conversion rates on Google’s AdWords come from the dating and ersonal industry with 9.64%, legal with 6.98%, and consumer services with a 6.64% conversion rate.